Neuroling/SPINCO_SINEEG/ScienceCloud.md

 ## QUERIES  !
+- Linux graphic interface
+- can I make a Linux VM accessible from internet browser in any computer?
 - Windows matlab licensing
 - Windows as remote desktop.
 Recommended to create user profiles?
 Does this persists after closing the VM ?(in the snapshot)
 - Transfer a VM (snapshot ) from one project to another